StephanieGalindo10/Psychic-Game/README.md

-# Psychic-Game
 Homework#2psychic

+For My assignment, I decided to do the Psychic Game using

+Javascript
+CSS
+HTML
+Audio

+Inspirations: I wanted to create them of the show the Twilight Zone while adding a horror them of the Ojuia board where if you lose a demon will give you great misfortune.

 Overview

 In this assignment, you'll create one of two possible computer games: Word Guess or Psychic.
-These apps will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.
+These apps will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.

 Submission on BCS